5 Tips for New Investors

 Cornerstone never charges tax (because of Colorado law), and all of our commissions are included in the premium we charge.
 If you buy more than 500 oz of silver or 15 oz of gold, shipping and insurance are free too.

 Always make sure you compare the TOTAL price per coin, out the door, including all fees.
 Many dealers will use deceptive front-end pricing, but slip in extra fees along the way.

 4. Ask for the “sellback” price

 Another good way to double check the pricing a dealer is offering you is to get the price that dealer will pay you if sold the coins right back.
-In a normal environment, you should be able to sell a silver coin or bar back to the dealer for roughly $1/oz less than what you are buying it at (assuming the price of gold and silver stay the same).
-With gold, you should be able to sell the coin back for about $30-40/oz less than what you are buying it at.
+You should be able to sell a silver coin or bar back to the dealer for just a bit less than what you are buying it at (assuming the price of gold and silver stay the same) … that “spread” between the buy and the sell price determines how competitive the dealer is that you are working with.

 One of our clients admitted to us that their previous dealer sold them a $1,000 gold coin but would only pay $700 to buy it back the same day.
 Don’t get ripped off – ask first.

 Many dealers ask you to “pre-fund” your account before you can place an order.
 That means that you’ll need to wire them funds or send them a check and allow them to clear that check, all before you can place an order. . . that means the markets could move up 5-10% or more before you’re even allowed to place an order.